-Introduction to Drawing is an introductory level course focusing on drawing skills and techniques that will utilize a variety of drawing media, including graphite pencil, charcoal, colored pencil, oil and chalk pastels, and pen and ink.
+Introduction to Drawing is an introductory-level course focusing on drawing skills and techniques that will utilize a variety of drawing media, including graphite pencil, charcoal, colored pencil, oil and chalk pastels, and pen and ink.
 Students will develop foundational drawing skills and will utilize composition, visual narrative, and design strategies to create visually compelling drawings.
-Emphasis will be placed on skill development for the first 9 weeks and then create 2-3 major drawing projects for the second 9 weeks.
-Art history and appreciation are integrated into all Brook Hill Art courses through Artist of the Week discussions and other activities.
-Students will learn to articulate a critical analysis of various works of art, including that of professional artists, and their peers, both verbally and in writing.
-Offered on a rotating schedule in spring of even school years.
+Emphasis will be placed on skill development for the first 9 weeks and then students will create 2-3 major drawing projects for the second 9 weeks.
+Art history and appreciation are organically integrated into the course curriculum.
+Students will learn to articulate a critical analysis of various works of art, including that of professional artists, their and their peers.
+Offered rotating own, on а schedule.